1. General Conditions

 1.1 Application Forms

-The Application Form may be obtained by clicking on the following link: Application Form.
+Application forms may be obtained by clicking on the following link: Application Form

-Completed application forms and supporting documents must arrive at the National Office of the Canadian Hemophilia Society by November 15, 2016.
 If the CHS receives the application after the deadline date but it is postmarked on or before the deadline date, then it is considered to have been submitted on time.
-The names of the successful applicants will be announced by March, 2017.
+The names of the successful applicants will be announced in March, 2017.

 First time applicants are encouraged to seek advice from experienced investigators in the preparation of their applications.

-Please note that the Research Proposal (Item 17 of the application) must not exceed 5000 words, excluding figures and references.
+Please note that the Research Proposal (Item 13 of the application) must not exceed 2,500 words or 5 pages, excluding figures and references.

 Supporting materials should include only previously published articles or materials accepted for publication.